 Grounds for Termination

 In Brazil, employments are at will, meaning that any party may terminate the employment agreement without cause upon the mandatory prior notice and payment of the severance.
-It is not necessary to mention any reason for termination, except if it is termination with cause.
+It is not necessary to mention any reason for termination, except if it is a termination with cause.
 Termination with cause is the most severe sanction for an employee and results in the reduction of the employee’s severance entitlements.
-Also, the termination with cause is always an exemplary action before other employees.
-The employer should only terminate an employment with cause when the misconduct is foreseen by law and serious enough to justify such a severe sanction.
+Fixed-term employment relationships may terminate exactly on the last day of such term or may end before it.
+If it terminates on the last day, the employee is entitled to the severance payments set forth by law.

 There is no specific provision about wrongful termination in Brazil.
-However, since the Brazilian Federal Constitution prohibits any type of discrimination if an employee evidences that his/her termination has resulted from a discriminatory act, he/she may file a lawsuit against the company claiming reinstatement and moral damage indemnification.
+However, since the Brazilian Federal Constitution prohibits any type of discrimination, if an employee evidences that his/her termination has resulted from a discriminatory act, he/she may file a lawsuit against the company claiming reinstatement and moral damage indemnification.

 While there is no specific law regulating whistleblowing systems, the Brazilian Clean Company Act provides credits for companies that have implemented a compliance program.
 In this context, a whistleblowing channel is an important element of a compliance program.
 Internal policy should regulate it, establishing provisions about confidentiality, privacy and non-retaliation, among others.
 Principles such as the right of privacy and intimacy, the protection of image and reputation and non-discrimination rights, should be complied with when implementing a whistleblowing program.